ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 ## Makefiles

-In development with docker there will be a series of commands you will write to perform some task.
-Its a hassle to remember all the various commands and even if you know them all it can be annoying to type.
-GNU Make or Makefiles, are great for abstracting away the commands to shorter memorable names.
+Working with Docker will require you too know a series of commands: ```docker run```, ```docker build``` ```docker-compose up``` etc. Often it's hassle to type all of the various commands even when you know all of them all.

-Originally, Makefiles were design to automate the mundane aspects of transforming source code into an executable.
-Makefiles let you describe the dependencies of processes that rely on other processes.
+GNU Make is a tool which controls the generation of executables and other non-source files of a program from the program's source files.

-All you need to know is that when used wisely, you can make a tailored workflow you actually enjoy.
+Make gets its knowledge of how to build your program from a file called the makefile, which lists each of the non-source files and how to compute it from other files.
+When you write a program, you should write a makefile for it, so that it is possible to use Make to build and install the program.

 You see makefiles used a lot in C++ programs.
 That's because it was intended to be used for compiling files.
 For example: